 - Supports your favorite contact form plugins: It works seamlessly with any WordPress forms plugin, including WPForms, Gravity Forms, etc.

-- In-depth insights: Determine how your forms perform by analyzing form impressions and conversions.
+- In-depth insights: Determine how your forms perform by analyzing form impressions and conversions in its detailed form analytics report.

 - Event tracking: You can enable event tracking in Google Analytics for form submissions.